arakelyannara/Algorithmic_tradinng_using_ML/README.md

 # Algorithmic_tradinng_using_ML
-In this repository we will suggsest the algorithmic trading strategy using Simple Moving Averages (SMA).
-Then we will train ML models wich will try to predict signals to buy or sell and compare the performance of different models.
+In this repository I suggest the algorithmic trading strategy using Simple Moving Averages (SMA).
+Then I will train ML models wich will try to predict signals to buy or sell and compare the performance of different models.

 ## Results